Setting up and Running Additional Build Agents

 buildAgent/bin/jetbrains.teamcity.BuildAgent.plist file to the

-$HOME/Library/LaunchAgents/ directory.
+$HOME/Library/LaunchAgents/ directory (you might have to create it).
 If you don't want TeamCity to start under the root permissions, specify the UserName key in the

 .plist file, for example:

 7. Configure your Mac system to automatically login as